CaseyHeineck/asteroids-clone/README.md

 * Add a shield power-up
 * Add bombs that can be dropped
 ## Shaping the future of the game:
-* Having Start Game Menu
+* ~~Having Start Game Menu~~
+    * Add settings/options button
+        * Add customizable settings
+    * Add upgrade menus
+        * Various different branching upgrade possibilities
+    * Add index/reference menus
 * Game should play much more like a avoid the obstacle type game
     * As acceleration is added along with gravitational like forces, movement will become a huge gameplay factor
 * Implement drones for automatic mining/destroying of asteroids